- 1 Register Your Game!

 On electromechanical games that have a credit unit and replay button, find the switch that opens when the credits are at zero and modify that switch so that it is always closed.

-For help on how to enable or add free play options on various games, be sure to visit the free play guide on pinwiki.com
+For help on how to enable or add free play options on various pinball machines, be sure to visit the free play guide on pinwiki.com

 When Can I Bring My Game?

-The best time to bring your games is during the designated setup times on Friday from 7PM to 10PM, and Saturday from 8AM to 11AM.
+The best time to bring your games is during the designated setup time on Friday from 9AM to 2PM.
 After that, the doors will then open to the public at 2PM.
 Saturday will have an abbreviated setup time from 9AM to 10AM, and the doors will open to the public at 10AM.

 Coming early gives you the opportunity to meet and connect with other collectors who are also bringing games.